devnich/python-programming/README.md

     print(m, 'is small')
 ```

 - Always associated with an `if`.
--   Must come before the `else` (which is the "catch all").
+- Must come before the `else` (which is the “catch all”).

 ## (Optional) Conditionals are often used inside loops

-Not much point using a conditional when we know the value (as above),
-but useful when we have a collection to process.
+Not much point using a conditional when we know the value (as above), but useful when we have a collection to process.

 ``` python
 masses = [3.54, 2.07, 9.22, 1.86, 1.71]